-Rather than wearing yourself out with an ax, you can split more wood with much less effort by using a log splitter.
+Rather than wearing yourself out with an ax, you can split more wood with much less effort using a log splitter.

 Freshly fallen wood is very moist and difficult to cut, so it takes more tonnage (or a little more time aging) to split through it effectively.

+Professionals recommend waiting until your wood is cured to split it.
 If you plan on splitting green wood, you’ll need either a more powerful log splitter or some old-fashioned, inexpensive patience.